 Car insurance companies typically have a monetary threshold that must be reached for accidents to be surcharged.
 If this is your first accident and you otherwise have a clean driving record, it’s possible it won’t affect your rates if the claims paid out are low enough.

 But whether your rates will rise is purely up to the rating system of your current car insurance company, as governed by state laws.
-Ultimately, you’ll have to find out from asking your agent or looking at your insurer’s surcharge schedule.
+Ultimately, you’ll have to find out by asking your agent or looking at your insurer’s surcharge schedule.

-If you hit a pole, wall, fence of some other object to damage the side of your vehicle and that object were damaged, you may find that the owner may place a claim against your property damage liability coverage.
+If you hit a pole, wall, fence or some other object to damage the side of your vehicle and that object were damaged, you may find that the owner may place a claim against your property damage liability coverage.

 Remember that collision insurance coverage comes with a deductible amount; thus, it’s recommended before filing a claim for your car’s damage, you get an estimate of the repair costs.
 You may find that it will cost less than your deductible amount; in that case, you don’t have to file a claim.

 If your car’s repair costs exceed your deductible, make the collision claim since you need your car fixed.